Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - The baby is lying flat

-- They've gulped a lot of air with the feed
+- They've swallowed a lot of air during the feed

-- They're moved or compressed too soon after eating
+- They're moved or compressed soon after eating

-This is called gastro-oesophageal reflux, and in babies it's almost always physiological — meaning the body is still maturing, not malfunctioning.
+This is called gastro-oesophageal reflux (GOR), and in babies it is almost always physiological — meaning the body is still maturing, not malfunctioning.
 Most babies grow out of it between 6 and 12 months, as the valve matures and they spend more time upright.

 Three terms get used loosely.
-The differences matter:
+The distinctions matter:

 The first two are common and don't need treatment.
-The third is less common and is what a paediatrician will assess for if the signs add up.
+GORD is less common and is what a healthcare professional will formally assess if the signs add up.

 - Spit-up after most feeds, but the baby is calm and content